Are you neglecting to take care of your own physical health? Here are 8 serious sexual health symptoms for women that you should not ignore.

 Women work a delicate balance of career and family life, especially for those who have kids.
 You keep so many things in check that sometimes you neglect to take care of your own physical health.

-While it is a common trait for woman, and a noble one at that, there can be negative implications to being selfless and putting your family and career ahead of you.
+While it is a common trait for a woman, there can be negative implications to being selfless and putting your family and career ahead of you.
 For instance, you could be ignoring some health symptoms that are actually just bidding its time to surface.